 Voice recognition has become the prevalent technology for remote authentication.
-To fulfill people’s imaginations for “convenience,” tech giants such as Amazon, Google, and Apple started to develop their own voice recognition systems and have invented and brought “Smart Assistant” to the market.
+To fulfill people’s needs for convenience, tech giants such as Amazon, Google, and Apple started to develop their own voice recognition systems and have invented and brought the smart assistant to the market.

 Generally, a smart assistant can be vocally activated to provide entertainment support (e.g. music and radio), help search information (e.g. wiki, translation, and recipe), and control other smart devices in houses, offices, or hotel rooms.
 These clever helpers later become the focus for those manufacturers who attempt to step further in the IoT era.
 For example, Jingdong’s smart assistant, Dingdong, was launched in 2016, and Xiaomi and Alibaba also launched XiaoAi and Tmall Gani in 2017.
 The market competition of smart assistants, consequently, has been led into the white-hot stage.

 With powerful capabilities, however, comes with complex product validation methods.
 Allion’s experts, based on their extensive testing experience, decided to research and have categorized the three most frequent issues of smart assistants, including misinterpretation, high recognition failures in application, and wireless signal interference.
 They later operated trial cases to verify these issues on the various smart assistants in the market.
 In this article, we argue that, a positive user experience for a smart device involves not only in the product itself but in its diverse applications.
 First, we will explain the three issues by sharing the results from our smart assistant trial cases.
 Then we will introduce Allion’s test solutions for smart assistant.